 Show to your Competitors’ Customers the “Light Side of the Force!”

-Here’s the hard truth, no matter how boring it is:
+Here is the truth, no matter how tedious can be:

 We need to create a real relationship with our potential customers.

-If you want to be really better than your competitors, then ignore almost the everything you learned before.
-Emails are not too good for that.
+If you want to be really better than your competitors, then ignore almost everything you had learned before.
+Emails are not good for that.
 They are too much cold.
-You need to create a warmer engagement with them.
+You need to create a warmer connection with them.

 Use your LinkedIn and Facebook instead.